TezosTaqueria/taqueria-scaffold-nft/README.md

 ### React Dapp

-The react Dapp allows browsing the NFTs that have been minted to the contract.
+The React dApp allows browsing the NFTs that have been minted to the contract.
-This is a minimal react project and needs to be extended to support marketplace features like selling or browsing owned NFTs.
+This is a minimal React project and needs to be extended to support marketplace features like selling or browsing owned NFTs.

 ### Build and Start the React Dapp